-Lesson Title: Reading Skills Development: Identifying Topic Sentences Theme: Reading
+Lesson Title: Reading Skills Development: Identifying Topic Sentences Theme: Reading Practice Activity: PHL1-L104 Class: SSS 1

-Sentences

-Practice Activity: PHL1-L104 Class: SSS 1

-- 1. Demonstrate understanding of how to identify topic sentences. - 2.
+- By the end of the lesson, you will be able to: - 1.
+Demonstrate understanding of how to identify topic sentences. - 2.
 Identify topic sentences in a given text. - 3.
 Use topic sentences to help summarise a text.